Sansui233/A-Lite-Theme-For-Anki/README.md

    **The compatibility is based on the dependency.
 Please check.**

-2. merge user-files into add-on's folder.
+2. Merge user-files into add-on's folder.

+3. Replace config.json in add-on's folder.

 ## Todo